- Need Help?

 There are many free and reliable resources to help you learn more about credit.
 Here are some of our favorites:

-Bureau of Consumer Financial Protection (CFPB) Learn and take action.
+Consumer Financial Protection Bureau (CFPB) Learn and take action.

 Federal Trade Commission (FTC) Know your rights and take action.